chiefenne/PyAero/docs/index.rst

    Example calculation result

 Above analysis result was obtained using the CFD code AVL-FIRE.
 It is an unsteady laminar 3D calculation of the RG14 airfoil.
 The mesh was thickened with several layers in spanwise direction in order to allow for turbulent fluctuations in all three dimensions.
 The calculation resulst shown is based on pure laminar settings (i.e. no turbulence model switched on).
 Later (result not shown) a LES calculation using the Kobayashi SGS model was done.
-Bothe approaches lead with the used mesh resolution to quite similar results.
+With the used mesh resolution both approaches lead to quite similar results.

 .. table:: Aerodynamic coefficients for the RG14 airfoil
    :widths: auto